Skip to main content

 Attendance Policy

-• Students who accumulate excused absences in excess of one-fifth of class contact hours may be requested by their instructors to petition for a withdrawal.
+• Students who accumulate excused absences in excess of one-fifth of class contact hours have the right to withdraw through the last day of classes.

 Students and instructors are accountable for every class meeting, whether they are absent or present, for whatever reason.
 If the absence is excused: